×

 What is a typical expat home or apartment like in Whangarei?

 "A typical expat home or apartment in Whangarei, is often a modern, well-maintained property with a blend of contemporary and traditional Kiwi architecture.
 These homes usually have spacious living areas, with large windows that allow plenty of natural light and offer stunning views of the surrounding landscapes.
 They often feature open-plan kitchens equipped with modern appliances, and comfortable bedrooms with built-in wardrobes.
 Many homes also have outdoor spaces such as patios or gardens, perfect for barbecues or outdoor activities.
 Some apartments, particularly those in the city center, may also have amenities like a gym, pool, or secure parking.
 The homes are usually located in safe, friendly neighborhoods, close to local amenities such as shops, schools, and parks.
-Many expats choose homes that are close to the beach or have views of the beautiful Whangarei Harbour," said one expat who made the move to Whangarei.
+Many expats choose homes that are close to the beach or have views of the beautiful Whangarei Harbour," remarked one expat living in Whangarei, New Zealand.

 What is the average cost of housing in Whangarei?